Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Systems and Signals/19 Up and Down Sampling.md

 If you have high frequency data, that's good for bandwidth and time resolution in the frequency domain.
 However, it takes a lot of resources to store all that data, so we really only want to sample as fast as useful.

 ## Down Sampling
 Decreasing your sample rate by an integer factor $N$.
+We are keeping every N'th data point when down sampling, squishing all N-1 inbetween them.

 We have a discrete time signal, multiply by a discrete time pulse train, pass it through a "decimation block" of a factor $N$, and take out our new $x_{b}$ signal.